verbb/formie/docs/frontend/frontend-assets.md

 });
 ```

-That sort of extension is useful when you want to adjust behavior without replacing Formie's rendered markup.
+That sort of extension is useful when you want to adjust behaviour without replacing Formie's rendered markup.

 Read more in the [Browser package docs](https://docs.verbb.io/formie/browser/).